dojo/framework/docs/V3-Migration-Guide.md

 dojo upgrade app
 ```

-You will be prompted to make sure that you want to continue as the changes are irreversible, once executed.
-The output from the migration tool should return the files scanned and changed
+Next, you get prompted to make sure that you want to continue as the changes are irreversible, once executed.
+The output from the migration tool should return the files scanned and changed:

 ```
 Processing 49 files...